Sarah-Bue/knit-space/README.md

 ### Agile Methodology

 Agile methodology played a crucial role in managing the development process.
 The project was divided into multiple, smaller sprints, with each sprint focusing on adding a specific feature or improving an existing function.
 The first sprint focussed on setting up a basic blog application, which formed the foundation of the project.
-It allowed users to browse through post previews and open the full post by clicking on the preview.
-Users were not required to log in to the site to view posts.
+It allows users to browse through post previews and open the full post by clicking on the preview.
+Users are not required to log in to the site to view posts.
-The next sprint focussed on implementing user authentication.
-Once implemented, it allowed users to create an account using their email address, and to log into and out of the account.
+The second sprint focussed on implementing user authentication.
+Once implemented, it allows users to create an account using their email address, and to log into and out of the account.
+Logged in users would be able to access exclusive areas of the blog after future sprints.
-The next sprint focussed on setting up the dashboard and its functionality.
+The third sprint focussed on setting up the dashboard and its functionality.
 The dashboard serves as a space for registered users to view their favourite posts.
-Posts can be saved to the dashboard as well as removed from the dashboard.
+Posts can be saved to and removed from the dashboard via the click of a button, and can be rearranged with a drag-and-dop feature.
+The functionality to reorder blogposts was moved into the next sprint due to time constraints.
+The fourth sprint focussed on adding additional functions for the user.
+Logged in users can create their own blogposts, including custom images.
+Users have the ability to edit and delete their own posts.

 GitHub Projects was an essential tool for tracking progress and managing tasks throughout the Agile development process.
 A Kanban style board was used to visually track the progress.
 Each issue was based on a user story, and was moved through the different phases of *To Do*, *In Progress*, and *Done*, in accordance with the corresponding sprints.
 Custom labels were created to visually distinguish the issues.
 Labels were used to assign a priority - *must-have*, *should-have*, *could-have* or *will-not-have*, based on the MOSCOW model of prioritisation -  as well as a functionality - *C*, *R*, *U*, or *D*, to reference their role within the *CRUD* functionality.

+### CRUD Functionality
+*CRUD* functionality has been implemented throughout the project to create a fully useable experience for the user.

+Admin (superuser only)
+- *C*: Create new users and posts.
+- *R*: Read or view all users and posts.
+- *U*: Update posts and user information.
+- *D*: Delete posts and users.

+Dashboard (logged in users only)
+- *C*: Create a new entry by saving a post to to the dashboard.
+- *R*: View all saved posts and open them in full-page view.
+- *U*: Update the order of the posts via drag and drop.
+- *D*: Delete a post from the dashboard.

+Content Management (logged in users only)
+- *C*: Create a new post.
+- *R*: View newly created and pervious posts (guest users can view all posts).
+- *U*: Update own blogposts.
+- *D*: Delete own blogposts.

 ### Diagrams
 ### Design Choices